 Ranch-Level Groundwater Discharge

-Based on groundwater quality data or significant and repeated exceedance of the nitrogen discharge targets or limits, the Executive Officer may require a Discharger to conduct ranch-level groundwater discharge monitoring and reporting.
+Based on groundwater quality data or significant and repeated exceedance of the nitrogen discharge targets, the Executive Officer may require a Discharger to conduct ranch-level groundwater discharge monitoring and reporting.
 Such monitoring and reporting efforts, including planning, must be explicitly designed and implemented to achieve the following objectives:

-Assess and quantify the Discharger’s contribution to the exceedance of the nitrogen discharge targets or limits and the discharge of nitrogen below the root zone.
+Assess and quantify the Discharger’s contribution to the exceedance of the nitrogen discharge targets and the discharge of nitrogen below the root zone.

 Assess the timeframe over which discharge below the root zone occurs.